-Bay Motor Finance’s Outlook for Vehicle Sales in 2023: Used or New Cars?
+Bay Country Finance’s Outlook for Vehicle Sales in 2023: Used or New Cars?

 Due in part to the COVID-19 pandemic, the outlook for new car sales is less stable now than at any time since the production shutdowns of World War II.
 And while 2023 is showing signs of at least a little improvement, the outlook for the coming year’s car market—both new and used– is a still mixed bag.